The term "Documentary Spectacle" is a hybrid, borrowing from several theories and practices researched in my text.

 Since we cannot reach the truth, understanding the scientific concept of truthlikeness (verisimilitude) helps to value approximate truth – a simplified representation of reality produced by idealisation and abstraction.
 This method is similar to those used in arts and humanities.

-The practices of documentary theatre show that facts and creativity may support each others in a play – research, observations, and interviews of the eye-witnesses are integral part of the creative process, filling the gap that media has left behind.
-A truthlike representation of an event is a result of polyphony on a constructed stage.
+The practices of documentary theatre show that facts and creativity may support each others in a play – background research, observations on the spot, and interviews of the eye-witnesses are an integral part of the creative process.
+A documentary play is thus filling the gap that media left behind in it’s recent crises – a truthlike representation of an event is a result of polyphony on a constructed stage.

-A post-documentary photograph could be seen as “a trace of a trace of an events.”
 Most commonly post-documentary is connected to questions of authenticity in digital age, but it could also be understood as an ethical and a moral approach to representing reality.
-In order to do this, the picture should be a tableau hanging on a museum or a gallery wall, freeing itself from any additional context – while a picture does not lie, it’s label could do that.
+Here, post-documentary photograph steps back from the actual event by creating temporal distance to the event and by taking physical distance from the victims.
+Therefore, such a photograph could be understood as “a trace of a trace of an events”.
+The picture should be a tableau hanging on a museum or a gallery wall, thus freeing itself from any additional context – while a picture does not lie, it’s label could do that.